openstack/nova/README.rst

    http://github.com/openstack/nova

-Developers should also join the dicussion on the mailing list,
+Developers should also join the discussion on the mailing list,
 at:

    https://lists.launchpad.net/openstack/